The Giggle: Filming

 The Toymaker uses several costumes in the episode, which were constructed by costume designer Pam Downes and members of the costumes team.
 In one scene, the Toymaker attacks UNIT Headquarters while dancing to the song "Spice Up Your Life" (1997) by the Spice Girls.
 In this scene, Harris wears a band leader outfit.
 Downes wished to use boots with red laces to highlight the red of the costume, and thus used women's riding boots to accomplish the outfit.
 For the musical number scene, Harris did choreography training alongside the other actors, including Jemma Redgrave.
-Harris additionally had to wear specially molded teeth for the episode in order to depict the Toymaker as having more teeth than he should.
+Harris additionally had to wear specially moulded teeth for the episode in order to depict the Toymaker as having more teeth than he should.

 The bi-generation scene was filmed with a special craned camera, which allowed for the team to overlay Tennant and Gatwa's parts of the bi-generation onto each other.
-To simulate a split, Tennant and Gatwa split half of Tennant's costume between themselves.
+To simulate a split, Tennant and Gatwa split Tennant's costume in half between themselves.
 Due to Tennant filming first, he got to select which parts of the outfit he wore, while Gatwa was left with the remaining parts.
 The initial visual effect for the split was considered too violent by Davies and producer Phil Collinson, and it was toned down for the final episode.
 The Toymaker's catch scene was filmed with many individual single shots, with each one focusing on one of Tennant, Gatwa, and Harris.
 Various different cameras were used to film the scene, including drones.
 The three actors would hide the ball behind the palm of their hand and mimic catching the ball, in part due to difficulties catching the balls by the actors.